Last Updated on

 SQL_MODE, it is very possible that your data will be truncated and no one will note that.

-ALTER TABLE types are online.
+ALTER TABLE types can be performed online.
 The exact set of online operations depends on your MySQL version, and they are not the same between MySQL and MariaDB.
 Some operations are even instantaneous.

 But others will lock DML statements.
 Imagine you write to a table several times a second, and you need to alter the table… but the operation will last for hours.
 This is a potential disaster, so the migration needs to be planned.